Eisenstein cocycles for GL(n) and values of L-functions in imaginary quadratic extensions: Introduction

+In \cite{Scz}, Sczech gives another proof of the Klingen-Siegel rationality theorem by showing that the values of $\zeta_\f(s,\mathfrak b)$ at negative integers admit a cohomological interpretation in terms of the group cohomology of $GL_n(\Q)$ as follows: He constructs a cocycle $\Psi$ on $GL_n(\Q)$, called the Eisenstein cocycle, which represents a nontrivial cohomology class in $H^{n-1}(GL_n(\Q),M_{\Q})$ with values in a space of $\Q$-valued distributions denoted by $M_{\Q}$.
+He then shows that the Eisenstein cocycle $\Psi$ can be evaluated on certain cycles constructed using totally positive units in $1+\f$ to obtain the values of $\zeta_\f(s,\mathfrak b)$ at $s=-1,-2,\dots,$ thereby giving a different proof of the Klingen-Siegel theorem on the rationality of these values.

-Note, however, that in more recent work of others building on Sczech, \cite{CD,DM}, this cocycle is renamed the Sczech cocycle.
-In \cite{CD}, the authors refine Sczech's cocycle to an $l$-smoothed cocycle, and as a result prove certain integrality properties of values of a smoothed partial zeta function, and interpolate these values to a $p$-adic zeta function, previously considered by Deligne and Ribet \cite{DR}, Cassou-Noguès \cite{CN}, and Barsky \cite{Bar}.
+In recent years, integral versions of the Eisenstein cocycle have been studied by Charollois, Dasgupta, Spiess and others in \cite{CD}, \cite{CDG}, \cite{DM}.
+For example, in \cite{CD} the authors refine Sczech's Eisenstein cocycle to a certain $l$-smoothed cocycle, where $l$ is a fixed rational prime, and as a result prove certain integrality properties of values of a smoothed partial zeta function.
+They then interpolate these values to a $p$-adic zeta function, with $p$ prime to $l$, to reprove the celebrated results of Deligne and Ribet \cite{DR}, Cassou-Nogu\`es \cite{CN}, and Barsky \cite{Bar} about the existence of $p-$adic interpolation of the partial zeta functions of totally real fields.
+These integrality results further allow for a new construction of the Deligne-Ribet-Cassou-Nogu\`es $p-$adic zeta functions, which play an important role in the recent proof of the Gross-Stark conjecture by Dasgupta, Kakde and Ventullo in \cite{DKV}.

+The question of whether these results can be generalized to other partial Hecke $L$-functions associated to other number fields is therefore of great interest.
+In this paper, we propose such a generalization to the case where $F$ is a degree $n\geq2$ extension of an imaginary quadratic field $K$.
+As a first step in this generalization and as a main goal of this paper, we generalize Sczech's construction of the Eisenstein cocycle $\Psi$ to define a cocycle $\Psi_s$ on a subgroup $\Gamma$ of $GL_n(K)$ which represents a nontrivial cohomology class in $H^{n-1}(\Gamma, S)$ with values in a function space $S$ that parametrizes the values of the partial Hecke $L$-functions associated to $F$.
+Unlike the Klingen-Siegel theorem, the special values in our case are only expected to be algebraic up to a transcendental factor.
+Indeed, special cases of the algebraicity of these values were studied by Colmez \cite{Col}, and as such this paper can be viewed as a cohomological interpretation of Colmez's result.

+In a subsequent paper \cite{FKW}, we study the integrality properties of $\Psi_s$ and using a similar $l$-smoothing operation as in \cite{CD} we obtain an $l$-smoothed cocycle which can be used to deduce the integrality properties of the special values.
+This in turn will lead to a $p$-adic $L$-function, related to that obtained by Colmez and Schneps \cite{CS}.
+(For $n=1$, this is the $p$-adic $L$-function of Manin-Vishik \cite{VM} and Katz \cite{K}.)
+As before, this analytic method may then be used to study properties of this $p$-adic $L$-function.

+As was already mentioned in \cite{Col}, Harder obtains much more general algebraicity results for the special values of $L$-functions attached to algebraic Hecke characters using his theory of Eisenstein cohomology \cite{Ha1},\cite{Ha2}.
+These results provide a further step in the proof of Deligne's conjecture about the algebraicity of special values of Hecke $L$-functions attached to algebraic Hecke characters (cf.\cite{HS}).
+Harder constructs his Eisenstein cohomology classes in a very general setting, using very sophisticated methods, such as the theory of representations of semi-simple Lie groups, their cohomology, and the theory of automorphic forms; in particular, the theory of Eisenstein series and their residues, in the sense of Langlands, play a crucial role in the construction of these cohomology classes.